 The public, Whangarei District Council Planners, consulting engineers and an arborist worked together to come up with a design to keep the Pohutukawa trees and give them the best possible chance to survive.

 The construction followed requirement consents from Northland Regional Council, Whangarei District Council and the Heritage New Zealand Archaeological Authority, and was completed by local company Huband Contractors.

-Minor works, such as handrail installation, are being finalised, and removal of sediment controls will be completed once the grass has established.
+Minor works, such as handrail installation and removal of sediment controls are also complete.